Best Salad Spinner of 2021

 If you are looking for a spinner with a small footprint, then the Prepworks by Progressive Collapsible 3-Quart is a good choice.
-Though it underperformed in many of the tests our reviewer put it through, it still functions adequately in most situations.
+Though it underperformed in many of the tests our reviewer put it through, it still functioned adequately in most situations.
 This spinner was very easy to clean.
 The silicone walls of the colander may have contributed to inferior marks in the water removal and dirt removal metrics, but they did prove easy to clean.
 Those same silicone walls are also what allow this product to collapse and nest very efficiently.

 In many of the other categories, the Prepworks by Progressive Collapsible seemed to be plagued by issues related to the fragile and cheap feeling crank arm mechanism.
 The inadequacies of the crank arm led to slower spinning and harder-to-brake operation.
 This collapsible spinner might be your best bet to add to a camping or RV setup, but it fails to stack up well against the competition.

 At 6.2 quarts, the Brieftons BR-SS-02 had the most capacity for greens.
 This is extremely handy when entertaining for a larger dinner party.
-Our tester found you could fit 6 - 8 large servings of salad in this spinner.
-The braking button worked extremely well, despite having the largest capacity.
+Our tester found you could fit 6-8 large servings of salad in this spinner.
+The braking button worked exceptionally well, despite having the largest capacity.
 This is where this model shined, but on other functions and features, it failed to impress our reviewer.